jorammercado/timeless-artists-hub-server/README.md

    PG_USER=postgres
    ```

-   > Ensure PostgreSQL is installed and running locally with the specified credentials.
+   > Ensure PostgreSQL is running and accessible with the provided credentials.
-   > The default user provided must have permission to access and modify the local database.

 4. **Initialize and seed the database:**